 Researchers and doctors have long tried different ways of combining the ease of oral intake with the effectiveness of injections.

-This is why these newly designed capsules developed by researchers from MIT and Novo Nordisk are so interesting e presented in the scientific journal Nature Medicine.
+This is why these newly developed capsules developed by researchers at MIT and Novo Nordisk are so interesting e presented in the scientific journal Nature Medicine.
 The name of the device is "Retractable luminal microneedle injector", or for LUMI friends.
 It is a capsule that is taken orally, and once at its destination it “opens” microneedles that inject the drug directly into the intestinal tract tissue.

 Already tested on humans and pigs, these capsules are in fact the new injections.
 A really simple and effective way to distribute a drug in the best way.